 Car Accidents Caused by Road Defects in Charleston

-At Murphy Crantford Meehan, we understand the trauma of getting hurt in an accident.
+At Crantford Meehan, we understand the trauma of getting hurt in an accident.
 Sometimes, even the most responsible drivers can’t navigate dangerous roads safely.
 You can hold the at-fault party liable if you lose control and crash.

-Call Murphy Crantford Meehan at (843) 960-3581 for a free consultation today to learn more about how we can help.
+Call Crantford Meehan at (843) 960-3581 for a free consultation today to learn more about how we can help.

 Common Road Defects That Cause Car Accidents

 Erosion, flooding, damage, and other factors can contribute to a defective roadway.
 Natural wear and tear from frequent vehicle travel compromises structural integrity.
-Some problems are unavoidable, but the negligent actions of specific people and entities can also create those defects and put others in harm’s way.
+Some problems are unavoidable, but the negligent actions of specific people and entities can also create those defects and put others in harm’s way

 Defects develop when damage, debris, and other hazards go unaddressed.
 It increases the likelihood of an accident, especially if motorists don’t pay attention to their surroundings or behave carelessly at the wheel.